Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 In an open letter last month, Ton-That said the company could “set an example of using the technology, not in a real-time way, but in a way that protects human rights, due process, and our freedoms.”

 But the presentation directly contradicts him by saying the company is building systems for real-time surveillance.
-Officials are working toward a “real-time alerts” system that companies could use to notify security agents if their spotted “high-risk individuals,” one slide notes.
+Officials are working toward a “real-time alerts” system that companies could use to notify security agents if it spotted “high-risk individuals,” one slide notes.

 The company is also continuing work on augmented-reality glasses that the U.S. military could use in “dangerous situations,” one slide reads.
-The U.S. Air Force in November awarded the company $50,000 to research the technology, federal spending records show.
+The Air Force in November awarded the company $50,000 to research the technology, federal spending records show.
 An official with the Air Force Research Laboratory has said the work is a short-term contract to test how well such technology would work.

 In a September letter to the U.K. Surveillance Camera Commissioner, Ton-That defended the use of real-time facial recognition watch lists for “people of interest, missing people, those with outstanding warrants for serious offenses, or for a specific security-related purpose known in advance.”